-This national month aspires to give U.S. immigrants the ability to celebrate their background, culture, and heritage.
-It also brings attention to how immigrants are intertwined in the fabric of this nation with immigrants making up 14% of the U.S. population in 2021.
+This national month aspires to give US immigrants the ability to celebrate their background, culture, and heritage.
+It also brings attention to how immigrants are intertwined in the fabric of this nation with immigrants making up 14% of the United States population in 2021.

-But this is not an ordinary Immigrant Heritage Month as the COVID-19 pandemic has irrefutably been hard hitting for immigrants.
-As said by President Biden in his A Proclamation on National Immigrant Heritage Month, 2021, “We recognize all of the workers, many of whom are immigrants, who have contributed to the food security, health, and safety of all Americans during this challenging year — and every year.
+But, this is not an ordinary Immigrant Heritage Month as the COVID-19 pandemic has been irrefutably hard-hitting for immigrants.
+As said by President Biden in his Proclamation on National Immigrant Heritage Month, 2021, “We recognize all of the workers, many of whom are immigrants, who have contributed to the food security, health, and safety of all Americans during this challenging year — and every year.
 And we honor the sacrifices made by immigrants who serve on the front lines of the pandemic as health care providers, first responders, teachers, grocers, farm workers, and other essential workers.
 It was these same immigrant families and communities of color who were disproportionately struck by the virus.”

 We've compiled some additional resources that highlight and celebrate immigrant stories: I Am An Immigrant/I Stand With Immigrants, Human Rights Campaign, Immigrant Stories, The Immigrant Story, Destination America.

 Immigrant Contributions Are Not Limited to Our Economy

 June is Immigrant Heritage Month in the United States.
 Immigrant Heritage Month is an occasion to acknowledge the achievements and extraordinary contributions to our economy, culture, and common identity by immigrants from all around the world.